 - After another year, I built up an emergency fund.

 After saving, I not only had enough money to get out of debt, I had also developed the valuable life-long habit of always paying myself first.
 FU!

 Learning how to manage your own money will give you confidence when you begin managing your movie projects.
 Thankfully, there are many financial software programs and online services to help you stay on top of your finances.

-Since 2001 (when I was making about 10K a year – I wish I was kidding), I have been using one of the popular accounting software programs.
-Since that time, I have migrated into the free version of Quicken online.
-Other friends use Yodlee.
-And some of my other friends still use a spreadsheet.
 All of these programs will give you a daily snapshot of your net worth, your spending habits, your bank accounts and your credit card accounts.
 Most will also chart your investment activity.
 Some of the more advanced programs allow you to work out a budget and offer debt elimination tools.

 The reason why becoming a good money manger is essential to filmmaking is because most prospective investors will sense how you feel about money.

 If you like this sort of stuff, you’ll love my filmmaking tools.